 UNICEF USA welcomes links to its website from any website meeting the criteria specified in this agreement.

 How can I recognize online fraud?

 Our organization acknowledges that there has been an increase in websites and emails imitating UNICEF USA (UUSA).
-All open vacancies at UUSA will be posted at unicefusa.org/jobs.
+All open vacancies at UUSA will be posted on the UNICEF USA Jobs and Careers page.
 Please disregard any emails that refer you to a different website.